Have you ever wondered what it's like to live in 425 square feet? Then, come check out my NYC apartment tour!

 My bedroom is long and very narrow.
 The first thing you see when entering the room is my dresser that's topped with all of my jewelry.

 I gave that shell to my husband so he didn't feel left out ... ha.
 The headboard of my bed is right behind the dresser.

 You can check out how I organized my jewelry here, plus see all of my favorite organizers for jewelry and accessories here.

 That arched window from the living room continues into the bedroom.
 I love it, but this room is bright, even with the blinds.
-This is my view when I’m lying in bed:
+That's is my view when I'm lying in bed above!

 That's it!
 I hope you've enjoyed my NYC apartment tour!
 It has been so fun to look through all my old posts and see how the apartment has changed in the three years I've lived here!